Join us out on the river on Monday and Thursday evenings this summer to

-Join us all summer long (through August 17) on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse.
+Join us on the banks of the Merrimack River at the UMass Lowell Bellegarde boathouse this summer.
 Discover (or rediscover) the Merrimack River and connect with National Park rangers.

 Boat rides are about 25-30 minutes, with a ranger aboard to answer questions and introduce riders to Lowell National Historical Park.
 The tour route or time may vary, and may be cancelled due to weather or water levels.

 The UMass Lowell Bellegarde Boathouse is located at 500 Pawtucket Boulevard, and limited parking is available in the lot next to the boathouse, and along the boulevard.